jcastillo7/MIC-Pt-NP-foams/_posts/2015-09-09-Project Introduction.markdown

 #Plan forward

-Our goal proceeding forward is to first obtain structural mechanical properties through the use of nanoindentation and build a structure-property linkage using 2-pt statistics and a reductive PCA.
+Our goal proceeding forward is to first obtain structural mechanical properties through the use of nanoindentation.
+SEM imaging will be performed and meta data generated using 2-pt statistics and a reductive technique such as PCA will be used to build a structure-property linkage.
 After this, a similar procedure will be applied to formulate process-structure linkages.

 ##Sources

 Images and background information: *Controlled nanoporous Pt morphologies by varying deposition parameters* by Antonia Antoniou, Georgia Institute of Technology; Dhriti Bhattacharrya, LANL; J. Kevin Baldwin, LANL; Peter M. Goodwin, LANL; Michael A. Nastasi, LANL; S. Thomas Picraux, LANL; Amit Misra, LANL

 Ran Liu, Antonia Antoniou, “A relationship between the geometrical structure of a nanoporous metal foam and its modulus” ,Acta Materialia, Volume 61, Issue 7, April 2013, Pages 2390-2402